MENU

 Impact Strength

 While the plate-like structure of talc contributes to increased rigidity and heat resistance, it results in a significant decrease in impact strength.
+Talc-filled polypropylene can suffer from reduced elongation at break and lower toughness due to stress concentrations around talc particles.
+The mechanical properties, such as impact strength and elongation at break, are determined by the dispersion and interaction of the talc filler within the polymer matrix.
 Calcium carbonate, however, does not have an adverse affect on impact strength.
 In fact, in studies conducted by Heritage Plastics, calcium carbonate was found to improve this property at higher loading levels.

 This increase in impact strength ultimately allows for a more durable part: “The significant finding here is that CaCO3 can be used at levels up to 35% by weight in polypropylenes without adversely affecting impact strength.
 This finding will be key in maintaining performance in parts with reduced wall thickness when switching from resin only systems to formulations that contain calcium carbonate.”
 (Holly Hansen, Heritage Plastics)